 Satan is a murderer

 The result of Satan’s lie to Eve was that she and Adam would die instead of living forever with God, which was symbolized by access to the tree of life (Genesis 3:22).
 This result was not accidental.
 It was what Satan intended.
 We come to this understanding of Satan’s motive when we ponder Jesus’ declaration that Satan “was a murderer from the beginning” (John 8:44).

 Murder, of course, breaks yet another of God’s commandments (Exodus 20:13).
 We see the mind-set of this evil spirit being.
 He will break rules, tell lies, do whatever he deems necessary to deceive and kill humans.

 Today Satan is assisted in his efforts against humanity by demons and false religious teachers (2 Corinthians 11:3-4, 14-15).
 To counter his relentless efforts, we must live by every word of God (Matthew 4:4) and “contend earnestly for the faith which was once for all delivered to the saints” (Jude 1:3).

 Even though Satan is currently the god of this age, his jurisdiction over our present evil world will eventually come to an end (see “Satan Destroyed?
 How?”).
 The Day of Atonement—a holy day of God most people have been blinded from understanding—pictures the binding or putting away of this being who trades in darkness (Leviticus 23:27-32; Revelation 20:1-3).

-Christians who are striving to live by the original faith delivered by Christ to His apostles will observe this holy day on Oct.
-12, 2016 (see our festival calendar for future years).
+Christians who are striving to live by the original faith delivered by Christ to His apostles will observe this holy day each year (see our festival calendar).
 With the binding of Satan, the light of God’s truth will be able to shine steadily upon all of earth’s inhabitants.
 People won’t have to live in the dark or endure the attacks of our invisible enemy.